-Birds this size have little blood, so bleeding control (hemostasis) is critical.
-We removed it using the laser, taking advantage of its tremendous bleeding control, the lack of post operative inflammation, and the pain control it brings by cauterizing instead of cutting nerves.
+This page shows how we anesthetize and use the carbon dioxide laser to remove a large growth on a budgie.
+Small birds only have a small amount of blood cursing through their veins, so bleeding control (hemostasis) is critical.
+We removed the growth using the laser, taking advantage of its tremendous bleeding control, the lack of post operative inflammation, and the pain control it brings by cauterizing instead of cutting nerves.

 The lack of bleeding during the surgery when using the laser means the surgery goes faster, and anytime there is less anesthetic time needed to complete a surgery this is a major advantage in a pet this size.